I actually read this book months ago and meant to write a review but never did. Better late than never, and my thoughts about the book remain with me.

 By Twenge and Campbell.
 Atria, 2009

 This 300 + page book should have been a lot shorter!
 It could have easily been condensed to 175 pages in my opinion.
 The title and subtitle speaks for itself.
-It is a book of a “popular” nature written by two individuals with PhD’s who highlight the inflated view of self that permeates are culture.
+It is a book of a “popular” nature written by two individuals with PhD’s who highlight the inflated view of self that permeates our culture.
 It is a secular book, not written from a Christian or religious viewpoint.
 (I only mention that because distinctly Christian books are usually what I review on my blog.)

 In the various chapters, the authors give superfluous examples of the narcissistic tendencies in our society.
 Seriously, if they cut out 75% of the examples, they would still have plenty enough to make their point.
 Other parts of the book were also overly wordy.
 I can be a wordy person myself, and sympathetic to rambling, but this book needed some editing to condense it.
 There were also redundant graphs/charts.
 Usually a graph makes statistical info easier to understand, but the graphs highlighted stats that were already very easy to understand!
 What was the point?

 I don’t usually jump into reviews with such criticism.
 I agree with the premises and concerns of the book, but it was unnecessarily long.

 The book has 4 sections: The Diagnosis, Root Causes of the Epidemic, Symptoms of Narcissism, Prognosis and Treatment.
 Not just the final section, but various sections of the book, offer practical ideas for individuals/parents/schools to curb narcissistic and entitlement tendencies.
 But parents in particular can be very touchy about these things…their child is super special and wonderful, and you better not insinuate otherwise!
 The authors have been verbally attacked by parents for suggesting ways to raise less self-centered and humble children.
 Sad, really.
 What has society come to?
 Well, that is the point of the book!